zoeskan/MCB185/unit5-containers.md

 Write a function that computes the entropy of a probability distribution.

-Write a function that computes the Kulback-Leibler distance between two sets of probability distributions.
+Write a function that computes the Kullback-Leibler distance between two sets of probability distributions.

 ## Practice Solutions ##